hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.markdown

   configuration to be uploaded to the remote machine.
 Hiera data directories must be uploaded using the file provisioner separately.

+* `hieradata_dir` (string) - The hiera data directory containing your hiera data yaml files.
+This is opinionated as to what to call your hiera data directory and will create a directory called `hieradata` in the staging directory.
+   Your hiera.yaml file will need to refer to the :datadir: `hieradata`.

 * `manifest_dir` (string) - The path to a local directory with manifests to be uploaded to the remote machine.
 This is useful if your main manifest file uses imports.
 This directory doesn't necessarily contain